-Effective July 1, 2016, “Czechia” became the official short form name for the country for use in informal contexts.
-Czech Republic remains the country’s official name.
-More information about the Czech Republic is available on the Czechia Page and from other Department of State publications and other sources listed at the end of this fact sheet.
+More information about the Czech Republic is available on other Department of State publications and the additional sources listed at the bottom of this page.

 U.S.-CZECH REPUBLIC RELATIONS

 The United States established diplomatic relations with the Czech Republic in 1993 after then-Czechoslovakia split into two separate independent republics.
 Previously, the United States recognized Czechoslovakia in 1918 and maintained an embassy in Prague.
 The Czech Republic made integration into Western institutions its chief foreign policy objective in the first years after communism.
 Relations between the United States and the Czech Republic are excellent and reflect our common approach to the many challenges facing the world.

 The Czech Republic is a member of the North Atlantic Treaty Organization (NATO) and the European Union (EU) and is an important and reliable ally in promoting U.S. interests.
 Our countries have worked together to strengthen security, promote economic development and democratic values, and defend basic human rights.
 We continue to collaborate on energy security.
 The United States looks to the Czech Republic as a partner in regions around the world, including Afghanistan as part of NATO’s Resolute Support Mission, Iraq as part of Operation Enduring Freedom and the Global Coalition to Defeat ISIS, and Syria where the Czechs serve as U.S. protecting power.

 U.S. Assistance to the Czech Republic

 U.S. security assistance programs for the Czech Republic seek to strengthen Czech capabilities, enhance interoperability with U.S. and NATO forces, and provide opportunities for professional and technical education of military officers and noncommissioned officers, civilian leaders, and other specialists.